MoserMichael/myenv/README.md

 apply replace to multiple input ifles

--s <source filter>      : specify input files; available values: cpp git go py shell -f <from>               : replace from
+-s <source filter>      : specify input files; available values: cpp git go java py shell -f <from>               : replace from
 -t <to>                 : replace to
 -r                      : report how many files were changed.

-source filter runs find and then it pipes it into sed to replace it.
+source filter runs find and then it pipes it into gsed to replace it.

 ```
 [link to get-all-resource-in-namespace.sh](https://github.com/MoserMichael/myenv/blob/master/scripts//get-all-resource-in-namespace.sh)